 What do electricians fix?

 Electricians fix the ability for electricity to travel to their destinations and power devices.
 I often compare electrical wiring to Christmas Lights.
 These lights are wired in a series and when one bulb blows out, the rest of the lights go out.
 This is the same in a home or business.
-Most electrical wiring is wired in a series and if one connection has a bad connection, the rest of the circuit will go loose power.
+Most electrical wiring is wired in a series and if one connection has a bad connection, the rest of the circuit will lose power.

 How does home electrical work?